postech-dao/simperby/docs/multichain.md

 Also, considering that a Simperby chain has no contracts or business logic but is only capable of recording explicitly approved data, there is nothing to execute automatically on the Simperby side.
-That is, the multichain communication system **doesn't have to be bidrectional**.
+That is, the multichain communication system **doesn't have to be bidirectional**.
 Things happening (finalized) in the settlement chain might be delivered to the Simperby chain in the same way (embedding a light client) but that's just pointless; there's nothing to programmatically respond to such events because Simperby does not